abdulawal39/file-select-control-elementor/readme.txt

 * Download the zipped plugin from wordpress repository
 * Extract the zipped folder
-* Upload `file-select-control-elementor.zip` to the `/wp-content/plugins/` directory
+* Upload `file-select-control-for-elementor.zip` to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress
 * Go to any page or post editor and you'll see the new widget called File Link or.